Environments

 Time to Live (TTL)

-Time-to-live is the amount of time before env0 automatically destroys the environment (if it is Active).
+Time-to-live is the amount of time before env0 automatically destroys the Active environment.

-You set the time-to-live when you create or redeploy an environment.
-Possible pre-defined values are: 12 hours, 1 day, 3 days, 1 week, 1 month, and infinite.
+You set time-to-live when you create or redeploy an environment.
+Possible predefined values are: 12 hours, 1 day, 3 days, 1 week, 1 month, and infinite.
 It is also possible to set a specific date for the environment's end of life.

 An administrator can control the default and the maximum TTL values using TTL Policies.